-The American Psychological Association (APA) referencing style is most commonly used to cite sources within the social sciences.
-It is currently used for courses such as Psychology, Education, and Learning and Teaching in the National College of Ireland.
+The American Psychological Association (APA) referencing style is most commonly used in the social sciences.
+It is currently used for courses such as Psychology, Education, and Learning and Teaching at National College of Ireland.

 NB: Other referencing styles such as Harvard or IEEE may be used by your course – please consult with your lecturer to confirm which style they require you to use.